 - Agile Project Management follows a flexible approach.

-Agile Management welcomes additions and changes throughout the product development instead of conforming it to original specifications.
+Further, Agile Management welcomes additions and changes throughout product development instead of conforming to original specifications.

 - Agile projects are usually divided into separate chunks of work, with teams involved in developing one or more of these “chunks” of work.